danielzion/PowerLearnProjectHackathon/README.md

 # PowerLearnProjectHackathon
-Power Learn Project Hackathon Solutions

-Python Hackathon.doc
-PLP Python Hackathon

 3 Days of Python (Roadmap)

-Bus Fare Challenge – Task One (Day 1)
+- Bus Fare Challenge – Task One (Day 1)

 Write a program that does the following: